un0tec/mongograte/README.md

 ## # Before Running

 Download and place the script in the desired path.
-To make the script executable, you can assign the appropriate permissions:
+For Linux, to make the script executable, you should assign the appropriate permissions:

     sudo chmod +x ./mongograte